stevemaddock/jogl/README.md

 ## Note

 Not all of the program code has a comment listing me as the author.
-I will be updating this as the semester progresses.
+I will add some author notes to the code files as the semester progresses.